Cognitive Behavioral Therapy.

 The way we think has a lot to do with how we act.
 During active addiction, individuals often develop self-harming thought patterns that result in self-harming behaviors, i.e., drug abuse.
 During CBT, the goal is to identify these self-harming thought patterns (cognition), so the resulting behaviors change as well.
 So, rather than just addressing a drug addict’s behavior, this model of therapy looks at a person’s way of thinking.
 The results of these changed thought patterns can bring about substantial changes to behaviors.

 While CBT therapy is used in a number of settings, it is commonly utilized by addiction specialists.
-This is because it can bring about a number of benefits to these individuals including:
+This is because CBT can bring about a number of benefits to these individuals including:

 Individuals struggling with mental health disorders often develop negative thought patterns that result in self-harming behaviors.
-These negative thought patterns can also go by the term “cognitive distortions”.
-Individuals living with substance abuse disorder will display a number of thought patterns or cognitive distortions.
+These negative thought patterns can also go by the term “cognitive distortions.”
+Individuals living with substance abuse disorder will display many thought patterns or cognitive distortions.
 Confronting these distortions is a major aspect of CBT sessions.
 These distortions may include: